Demos Parneros: Barnes & Noble

 Parneros was appointed chief operating officer of Barnes & Noble in November 2016.
 In April 2017, he was appointed CEO, with responsibility for all company operations, including brick-and-mortar stores, merchandising, e-Commerce, publishing, IT systems and real estate.
 At the time, Barnes and Noble was searching for effective ways to compete with Amazon and strengthen its retail and digital Nook businesses.
 While the brick-and-mortar bookstore market stabilized, the company continued to experience sales and revenue declines.
 As part of Parneros’ turnaround strategy, Barnes & Noble designed and opened smaller store locations and refocused on book sales.

 In 2019, the company opened its first five prototype stores, half the size of the traditional stores, to align with its omnichannel sales approach.
 Parneros was terminated in July 2018 for alleged violation of company policies.
-The company policy that he violated was sexually harassing employees.
 Parneros subsequently sued Barnes & Noble for breach of contract and defamation.
 In October 2020, Barnes & Noble and Parneros agreed to amicably settle the case with all claims dropped.